AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-filter-expressions.md

 | ``UInt64``  |                                       |

 > [!NOTE]
-> While Nullable Types are not supported some supported types can have null values.
+> While Nullable Types are not supported, some supported types can have null values.
-> Null values encountered when evaluating a filter expression will always return false/no match,
+> When evaluating a filter expression, null values always return false/no match.
-> for example, both ``"Value" eq null`` and ``"Value" ne null`` will return false.
+> For example, both ``"Value" eq null`` and ``"Value" ne null`` return false.

 ## Logical operators
 The following logical operators are supported for use within a filter